daisukeadachi/daisukeadachi.github.io/research.md

 ## Work in progress

-- Monopsony in Two-sided Matching Markets (joint with Suk Joon Son and Shintaro Yamaguchi)
+- Monopsony in a Two-sided Matching Market (joint with Suk Joon Son and Shintaro Yamaguchi)